gvwilson/fiction/santas/index.md

 Her eyes widened.
 "He doesn't know," she said to the big santa.

-"Don't know what?"
-Finner was about to ask, but before he could, a voice behind him moaned,
+"That's what I said," Finner was about to reply, but before he could, a voice behind him moaned,
 "Greeeetinnngs…"